bitplane/bitplane.net/dev/python/bittty/pydoc/index.md

 A state machine that parses a stream of terminal control codes.

-The parser is always in one of several states (GROUND, ESCAPE, CSI_ENTRY, etc.).
+The parser is always in one of several states (e.g. GROUND, ESCAPE, CSI_ENTRY).
 Each byte fed to the `feed()` method can cause a transition to a new state and/or execute a handler for a recognized escape sequence.

 <a id="bittty.parser.Parser.__init__"></a>